Ugandan lawmakers pass oil bill, worry about corruption

 The Petroleum Bill is meant to guarantee transparency in the oil sector, provide for a clear management structure and institute environmental safety mechanisms.

-But a key contention was its clause 9 which says the oil minister shall be responsible for “granting and revoking licences” as well as negotiating petroleum agreements.
+But a key contention was its clause 9 which says the oil minister shall be responsible for “granting and revoking licenses” as well as negotiating petroleum agreements.

 Angelo Izama, a Ugandan energy analyst at the U.S.-based Open Society Foundation said the law amounted to “handing over an ATM (cash) machine” to long-serving President Yoweri Museveni and his government.